LivingLegacyMedia/vowbound/chapter_12.md

 "That's it?
 Just 'I know'?"

 "What do you want me to say?"
 Cassian stopped, met her eyes.
 "That I forgive you?
-I don't.
-Not yet.
-Maybe not ever.
+I don't—not yet, maybe not ever.
 But I understand why you did it.
 And I need you alive if we're going to stop Draven.
 So we work together.
 Maybe someday I'll forgive you.
 Or maybe I won't.
 But right now, survival matters more than feelings."

 Mira nodded slowly.
 "Okay."
 She was quiet for a moment, then: "When you made your trade—when you freed them all—was Torin..."
 She trailed off, as if afraid to finish the question.